 Email an Interview Request

 You might be surprised at how often people are willing to speak with you over the phone if your email is crafted correctly.
-A concise, honest email is often the best chance you have to get a one-on-one interview scheduled with a customer or prospect.
-Just make sure you state how long you expect the interview to take, what you’ll do with the data they provide, and when you’re available to meet.
+A concise, honest email is often the best chance you have to get a one-on-one interview with a customer or prospective buyer.
+Just make sure you state how long you expect the interview to take, what you’ll do with the data, and when you’re available to meet.

-Data gained from a one-on-one interview is some of the most valuable info you’ll use when strategizing content for a product or service.
+Data gained from a one-on-one interview is some of the most valuable info you’ll use when strategically planning content for a product or service.